 Germ cell ovarian cancers

 Germ cell tumors arise from the reproductive cells of the ovary.
 These tumors are uncommon and are seen most commonly in teens or young women.
 This type of tumor includes different categories: dysgerminomas, yolk sac tumors, embryonal carcinomas, polyembryomas, non-gestational choriocarcinomas, immature teratomas, and mixed germ cell tumors.
-They tend to occur more often in younger-aged women.

 Stromal ovarian cancers

 Another category of ovarian tumor is the sex cord-stromal tumors.
 These arise from supporting tissues within the ovary itself.
 As with germ cell tumors, these are uncommon.
 These cancers come from various types of cells within the ovary.
 They are much less common than the epithelial tumors.
 Stromal ovarian cancers include granulosa-stromal tumors and Sertoli-Leydig cell tumors.